Another Word For GOOD

 Adjective : Belonging to, or proceeding from, angels; resembling, characteristic of, or partaking of the nature of, an angel.

-Adjective : Very sweet-natured or well-behaved.
+Adjective : Very sweet-natured, well-behaved, or beautiful.

 sunday